Büdingen: History

 Around 700 the wooden church of Saint Remigius was built by an unknown lord.
 In 847 a "Büdingen" was named in a document for the first time, but it is not clear which Büdingen was meant, because there are some other smaller towns with the same name in Germany and Lorraine.
 An additional floor was added to St. Remigius's church in about 1050 and the building has basically remained unchanged since then.

 In 1131 the House of Büdingen were mentioned for the first time.
 They became Burggrafen of Gelnhausen in 1155.
 The villa ("city") of Büdingen was officially mentioned in 1206.
 The ruling House of Büdingen died out with Gerlach II before 1247.

-Their heirs were the houses of Hohenlohe-Brauneck, of Isenburg-Kempenich, of Trimberg, of Hohenlohe and of Isenburg.
+Their successors were the houses of Hohenlohe-Brauneck, of Isenburg-Kempenich, of Trimberg, of Hohenlohe and of Isenburg.
 On 26 July 1330, Holy Roman Emperor Louis IV granted the status of a market town to Luther of Büdingen.

 With his edict of liberty in 1353, Burggraf Heinrich II granted freedom and some independence to the people of Büdingen.
 In return the people had to defend the city, so the Marksmen's Society was founded.
 This society still exists today as one of the oldest rifle associations in Germany.

 Since 1442 the masters of Büdingen have been known as Grafen of Isenburg-Büdingen.
 After a local war, Graf Ludwig II built an enormous new defensive wall with 22 towers around the old stronghold between 1480 and 1510.
-These walls are still nearly completely extant and they are one of the most important medieval fortifications in Germany.
+These walls are still nearly completely extant and are one of the most important medieval fortifications in Germany.

 In 1521, Martin Luther allegedly passed through.
 In the same year, the town became Protestant, later to become Calvinist.

-In 1576, the Black Death killed many inhabitants, as it did again in 1632.
+In 1576, and again in 1632, the Black Death killed many inhabitants.
 In 1590, a great fire destroyed many buildings.

-Between 1633 and 1634 114 people were victims of witch hunting, although the first prosecutions took place in 1567.
+In 1633 and 1634, as many as 114 people were victims of witch hunting, although the first prosecutions took place in 1567.
 During the Thirty Years' War, in 1634, the town was taken by Imperial troops, who defeated the Swedish occupants.